Who will make the funniest pumpkin faces for Halloween?

 Here’s the secret. – You don’t have to cut perfect pumpkins.
 Cut quickly.
 Cut two at a time.
 Your preschooler will still adore this Breakfast Invitation.

 Wouldn’t it be awesome to wake up and create pumpkin faces?!
-It just had to be a win!
+I love simple fall activities for kids like this!

 How do you make Pumpkin Faces?